 10. Follow the Trajectum Lumen Trail for a Magical Night Walk

-The Trajectum Lumen Trail is a self-guided light art route featuring installations that turn the city into an open-air gallery after dark.
+The Trajectum Lumen Trail is a self-guided light art route that features installations, transforming the city into an open-air gallery after dark.
 Created by local and international artists, it uses projections and lighting effects to bring historic architecture to life.

 Start the walking adventure just after sunset.
 Follow the illuminated path through narrow alleys, across canals, and past landmarks like the Dom Tower, St. Willibrord’s Church, and the Old Canal Lock.
 The trail reveals hidden stories and adds a modern twist to medieval streets, churches, and bridges.

-You can pick up a free paper map of the Trajectum Lumen route at the Utrecht Tourist Information Centre, located at Domplein 9, near the Dom Tower.
+You can pick up a free paper map of the Trajectum Lumen route at the Utrecht Tourist Information Center, located at Domplein 9, near the Dom Tower.

 - Opening Hours: Lights are on daily from sunset to midnight